Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 **If you are new to on-chain analysis looking for somewhere to start or prefer video format, I cover everything you need to know about both the NVT and the RVT ratios as part of our [Ready Set Crypto Bitcoin Masterclass](https://www.youtube.com/watch?v=_Spm1c-aZmo)**.

-Both the NVT and RVT ratios are presented by Willy Woo at [woobull.com](http://charts.woobull.com/).
+- Both the NVT and RVT ratios are presented by Willy Woo at [woobull.com](http://charts.woobull.com/).

-All data presented in this paper is sourced from the [Coinmetrics.io community dataset](https://coinmetrics.io/charts/).
+- All data presented in this paper is sourced from the [Coinmetrics.io community dataset](https://coinmetrics.io/charts/).

-[This chart from Coinmetrics](https://coinmetrics.io/charts/#assets=btc_zoom=1284478560000,1568764800000_formula=W1siTWFya2V0IFByaWNlIiwiUmVkIiwwLCJCVEMuUHJpY2VVU0QiXSxbIlJlYWxpc2VkIFByaWNlIiwiQmx1ZSIsMCwiQlRDLkNhcFJlYWxVU0QvQlRDLlNwbHlDdXIiXSxbIk5WVF8yOCIsIk9yYW5nZSIsMSwic21hKEJUQy5DYXBNcmt0Q3VyVVNEL0JUQy5UeFRmclZhbFVTRCwyOCkiXSxbIk5WVFMiLCJWaW9sZXQiLDEsIkJUQy5DYXBNcmt0Q3VyVVNEL3NtYShCVEMuVHhUZnJWYWxVU0QsMjgpIl0sWyJSVlRfMjgiLCJQdXJwbGUiLDEsInNtYShCVEMuQ2FwUmVhbFVTRC9CVEMuVHhUZnJWYWxVU0QsMjgpIl0sWyJSVlRTIiwiRGFya1R1cnF1b2lzZSIsMSwiQlRDLkNhcFJlYWxVU0Qvc21hKEJUQy5UeFRmclZhbFVTRCwyOCkiXV0) is setup with all NVT, RVT and Pricing models considered in this paper for readers to experiment themselves.
+- [This chart from Coinmetrics](https://coinmetrics.io/charts/#assets=btc_zoom=1284478560000,1568764800000_formula=W1siTWFya2V0IFByaWNlIiwiUmVkIiwwLCJCVEMuUHJpY2VVU0QiXSxbIlJlYWxpc2VkIFByaWNlIiwiQmx1ZSIsMCwiQlRDLkNhcFJlYWxVU0QvQlRDLlNwbHlDdXIiXSxbIk5WVF8yOCIsIk9yYW5nZSIsMSwic21hKEJUQy5DYXBNcmt0Q3VyVVNEL0JUQy5UeFRmclZhbFVTRCwyOCkiXSxbIk5WVFMiLCJWaW9sZXQiLDEsIkJUQy5DYXBNcmt0Q3VyVVNEL3NtYShCVEMuVHhUZnJWYWxVU0QsMjgpIl0sWyJSVlRfMjgiLCJQdXJwbGUiLDEsInNtYShCVEMuQ2FwUmVhbFVTRC9CVEMuVHhUZnJWYWxVU0QsMjgpIl0sWyJSVlRTIiwiRGFya1R1cnF1b2lzZSIsMSwiQlRDLkNhcFJlYWxVU0Qvc21hKEJUQy5UeFRmclZhbFVTRCwyOCkiXV0) is setup with all NVT, RVT and Pricing models considered in this paper for readers to experiment themselves.

 # Part 1 - Background to Transaction Flow Metrics
 The utilisation of Bitcoin as a transfer and savings mechanism carries an on-chain signature as coins are transferred between addresses.
 Since we can monitor these on-chain transactions, it is possible to evaluate:

 - The **Volume of BTC** that is being transferred over the network
-- The **Value in USD** transferred by assigning a BTC price at the time of the transaction
+- The **Value in USD** transferred by assigning a price at the time of the transaction

 The Volume of BTC is considered an **on-chain property** whilst the corresponding value in USD is an applied measure, reliant on a data feed (price) that is external to the Bitcoin protocol.